-Some entry-level research was undertaken and produced endless quotes from great phenomenologists but little clarity.
+Some entry-level research was undertaken and produced endless quotes from great phenomenologists but little useful help.
 It was then that I realised that phenomenology is nothing like ‘deceptively simple’ and it is pretty well impossible to navigate between talking down to people unfamiliar with the term and baffling them with complication.
 It is a complicated subject and requires a lot of study.

 So, what next?
 A short course in phenomenology before they read the book?
 Hardly!